Links on SoundGuys may earn us a commission. Learn more.

 How does the Shure AONIC Free sound?

 The Shure AONIC Free sounds very good for a pair of consumer earphones and its default frequency response mostly follows our house curve.
-The AONIC Free reproduces louder bass and low-midrange notes than our curve suggests, but it won’t generate many complaints.
+The AONIC Free reproduces louder bass and low-midrange notes than our house curve, but it won’t generate many complaints.

 It boosts 80-400Hz sounds a bit, but by no more than 5dB.
-Interestingly, besides the 10dB peak at 5kHz, treble frequencies sound quieter than you’d expect.
+Interestingly, besides the 10dB peak at 5kHz, treble frequencies aren’t prominent.
 This is especially apparent in the chart above 7kHz, where there’s a steep roll off.
 Experientially, high harmonics will sound quiet, or get altogether masked by lower frequencies.
 Frankly, the fundamentals of music sit in lower frequencies than the roll off, so it’s not a huge issue.
 If you want more treble detail, select the Treble Boost EQ preset or do it manually in the PLAY app.

 Lows, mids, and highs